Follow the Pied Piper's call to see the Bremen Town Musicians

 7. day Nienburg - Verden 56 km (35 miles)

-On this leg, your ride takes you through little villages filled with red brick houses before you arrive in Verden, famous for its horses.
-Photo opportunities abound among the broad meadows, windmills, and occasional farmhouses.
+Your ride takes you through little villages filled with red brick houses before you arrive in Verden, famous for its horses.
+There are many photo opportunities among the broad meadows, windmills, and occasional farmhouses.

 8. day Verden - Bremen 56 km (35 miles)

-Welcome to Bremen.
+Welcome to Bremen!
 Perhaps you heard the famous town musicians on your ride in, or maybe it was your imagination.
 Either way, don't forget to check out the statue of them in front of the city hall.
-Another town's landmark and center is the statue"Roland" which belongs to World Heritage Site.

 9. day Bremen - Brake 52 km (32 miles)